Changes to the USCIS Test as of October 20, 2025

 To support students in passing the civics graduation requirement, the Wisconsin Department of Public Instruction (DPI) has created these resources:

-- The Civics Graduation Exam, which can be copied for your district’s use.
+- The 2025 Revised Civics Graduation Requirement Multiple Choice Exam, which can be copied for your district’s use (this link will require you to make a copy).

 Civics Graduation Exam Study Resources